 They will also need to have particulars of any debts that may be owing.
 You need not worry about paying these immediately.
 Should you find yourself in temporary difficulty with regard to finance, a solicitor or your bank can usually make arrangements for you to draw sufficient money to meet your immediate needs.

-Letters of Administration - It is possible to arrange for your Bank or solicitor to act in the administration of the estate where no will has been left.
+It is possible to arrange for your bank or solicitor to act in the administration of the estate where no will has been left.
 This can be of real benefit to the family faced with complex financial matters.

 Local Office District Probate Registry